The Garden of Sinners: Main characters

-Touko Aozaki (蒼崎橙子, Aozaki Tōko), appearing as a puppet maker, Touko is actually a powerful sorceress.
+Touko Aozaki (蒼崎橙子, Aozaki Tōko), appearing as a puppet maker, Touko is actually a powerful Magus.

 Media

 Light novels

 The Garden of Sinners originated in October 1998 as a series of five chapters released online on Nasu and Takeuchi's dōjin-based website, Takebōki (竹箒), with its final two chapters being released at Comiket 56 in August 1999.
 Nasu and Takeuchi later formed Type-Moon, and in 2001, featured the first four chapters of the book on their 2001 Tsukihime bonus disk, Tsukihime Plus-Disk, which saw The Garden of Sinners gain significant popularity, leading it to be released as a dōjinshi publication at Comiket 61 on December 30, 2001.
 On August 6, 2004, Kodansha released the series as a commercial publication, which enjoyed immense popularity, with 5,000 limited-edition versions of the novel being sold almost immediately upon release.
 Both editions of The Garden of Sinners altogether sold more than 700,000 copies.
 A chapter, Final Record, was distributed as a bonus for viewers of the Future Gospel film.

 Del Rey Manga announced the English publication of the light novel series.
 This was confirmed in the first volume of Del Rey's Faust released on August 19, 2008.
 However, Del Rey became defunct before it could happen.